arsalajaz/Object-Learning-App/README.md

-# CSC131_Project
+# Object-Learning-App

-An app to help children with disabilities learn objects
+An app to help children with disabilities learn common objects